“It’s amazing how small life experiences leave an imprint on us,and force us to change our life one way or the other”

-My first travel-solo experience was more of an excursion activity.
+My first solo-travel experience took place in 2014.
 It was a 2 day trek in the snout of Gangotri Glacier to reach place called Gomukh, from where Bhagirathi River originates.
-I was constantly feeling a certain springy keenness the day I started the trek – on my own.
-Well factually I was walking with a group of other hikers, whom I met in Gangorti.
-But I hardly knew them.
+I was constantly feeling a certain springy keenness the day I started the trek.
+Though factually I was walking with a group of other hikers, whom I met in Gangorti, technically speaking I was on my own, as I hardly knew anybody else.

-All over India – particularly in New Delhi, people would be dragging themselves to work, right now, stuck in traffic jams, wreathed in exhaust smoke.
-But I was going for a walk in no man’s land, where nature only rules.
-I was more than ready for this than to go back.
+All over India, particularly in New Delhi, people would be dragging themselves to work, at that moment.
+They’d be stuck in traffic jams, wreathed in exhaust smoke.
+But I was going for a walk in no man’s land, where nature only ruled.
+I was more than ready for this, than to go back.

 The trek Gangotri Glacier basically goes all the way to Tapovan and follows the same route to Tapovan Nandanvan.
 But Tapovan Nandanvan trek was not meant for rookies like me.